Did you know … that there are certain foods that can actually make you younger?

 The chemical changes that occur in not just mung beans but also any sprouting seeds activate a veritable enzyme factory with a speed unsurpassed in later-stage growth of legumes.
 “The rich enzyme concentration can lead to heightened enzyme activity in your metabolism, leading to regeneration of the bloodstream.
 Some vitamins increase during sprouting by 500%,” wrote Dr. William Peavy and Warren Peary in their book Super Nutrition Gardening.

 Because sprouts are predigested food, they have a higher biological efficiency value then whole seeds, and more of their nutrients reach the blood and cells.
 Sprouts provide an abundance of enzymes, which are the most vital factor that sustains the human body’s life processes.
 On the other hand, enzyme depletion is a fundamental cause of aging because as enzyme activity decreases with age, the cells become more susceptible to damage by free radicals and other toxic substances.
 This further hinders cell production and contributes to the aging process.

 When the body is unable to replace old and dying cells with healthy new ones at a fast enough rate due to enzyme depletion, it brings about accelerated aging and increased susceptibility to disease.
 In order to stay biologically young and healthy, keeping enzyme activity in our bodies at an optimum level is of prime importance.
-This is what living foods like sprouts do, which is why their rejuvenating properties are considered by many to be one of the greatest youth-extending secrets of our time.
+This is what living foods like sprouts do, which is why their rejuvenating properties are considered by many to be one of the greatest age-reversing and youth-extending secrets of our time.